Brettcap17/AI-POC/README.md

 2. Run Vector Similarity Search on question and all of Appian Docs to find the chunk of text with the most relevant content.
 3. Format a Large Language Model prompt with the context, chat history, and most recent question.
 4. Pass the prompt to the Meta Llama2-7B large language model.
-5. Respond with the Models response and Appian Documentation source.
+5. Respond with the Model's response and Appian Documentation source.

 ## Why

 ### Context Approach
 We decided against fine tuning the model on Appian documentation for security purposes.
 This allows this approach to be applied to searching Appian Internal Documentation in the future.
 By providing all information as model context, the model takes a reading comprehension approach and answers the user’s question using the context provided.
-The context information is not physically stored in the models parameters ensuring data security.
+The context information is not physically stored in the model's parameters ensuring data security.

 ### Model Selection
 We wanted to use open source language models for the purpose of security and transparency.
 With an open source model, Appian can host the model and keep all data internal.